What are the Great Rides?

 Is there accommodation on the trails?

 Yes.
-In fact, the opportunity to stay on or near the trails is a major highlight of many Great Rides.
-The options range greatly – from nature campsites and mountain huts, to B&Bs, motels and hotels.
+In fact, the opportunity to stay on or near the trails is a big highlight of many Great Rides.
+The options range greatly, from nature campsites and mountain huts, to B&Bs, motels and hotels.
 The fact that the trails travel through remote country means that there’s also some seriously atmospheric lodge accommodation, often in spectacular locations.

 Calling into cafes, restaurants and pubs is another highlight of many trails, presenting the opportunity to sample local wine and food, and linger in beautiful gardens and other alfresco settings.
 Other trails venture into remote places where there’s no food or drink whatsoever, so a packed lunch and snacks are the order of the day.
 The individual trail descriptions tell you what to expect.